KeyboardKit/website/collections/_features/Fonts.md

 hero-emoji: 𝒜
 ---

-KeyboardKit makes it easy to apply a custom unicode font to your keyboard, to let users type with a different font than the standard system font.
+KeyboardKit can apply a custom unicode font to your keyboard, to let users type with custom fonts.

 KeyboardKit Pro unlocks custom font capabilities for licenses that include the ``fonts`` feature.
-This is NOT part of the Gold tier, and must be enabled with a custom license agreement.
+This is **NOT** part of the Gold tier, but must be enabled through a custom license agreement.

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks a feeedback settings screen that can be used in the app or keyboard.
+[KeyboardKit Pro][Pro] unlocks a font settings screen that can be added to the app or keyboard, in which users can select custom unicode font in a list.

 <div class="grid col2">
     <span><img src="{{page.assets}}fonts-settingsscreen.jpg" /></span>
     <span><img src="{{page.assets}}keyboardview-font.jpg" /></span>
 </div>

-By setting the `FontSettings.font`, the `KeyboardView` will automatically add the font to its keys.
-When the user types, the selected unicode font will be used and not the standard font.
+Selecting a font in the list (or setting `FontSettings.font` programatically) will automatically apply the font to the `KeyboardView`, after which users will be able to type with that font.

 [Pro]: /pro